dropbox/pyxl/README.md

-**THIS PROJECT IS NO LONGER MAINTAINED OR UP TO DATE.
-IT IS NOW MAINTAINED AND UPDATED INTERNALLY AT DROPBOX**

 Pyxl is an open source package that extends Python to support inline HTML.
 It converts HTML fragments into valid Python expressions, and is meant as a replacement for traditional python templating systems like [Mako](http://www.makotemplates.org/) or [Cheetah](http://www.cheetahtemplate.org/).
 It automatically escapes data, enforces correct markup and makes it easier to write reusable and well structured UI code.
 Pyxl was inspired by the [XHP](https://github.com/facebook/xhp/wiki) project at Facebook.

 ## Motivation